The morning after Tropical Storm Bonnie pummeled Beaufort, we woke to find oil in the water around Sunshine.

 I heard from Mike and Devon that someone from the DNR came out to the public boat ramp, which lay up wind of the marina.
-They found an oil stain on the edge of the floating dock there and said the cause was someone dumping oil from the dock.
+They found an oil stain on the edge of the floating dock there and therefore determined that the cause was someone dumping oil from the dock.

-I don’t know that it proves much.
-It’s just as likely that someone dipped a hand in to see what the stuff floating in the water was and then dripped it on the dock, perhaps scraped it off on the cleat.
-Or the tide changed and waves hitting the piling splashed the oil on the dock.
+I looked at the stain and didn’t think it proved much.
+I thought it just as likely someone dipped a hand in to see what the stuff floating in the water was and then dripped it on the dock, perhaps scraped it off on the cleat.
+Or perhaps the tide changed and waves hitting the piling splashed the oil on the dock.

+The explanation did not seem plausible.
 To dump that much oil from the dock would mean rolling a 50 gallon drum down there, on purpose.
 Who would do that?
 In the middle of the night?
 During a tropical storm?
 I guess it’s not impossible.
 If you’re breaking bad you don’t care about a little rain, right?
 And the middle of the night is when you sneak around and carry out your nefarious acts.
 We see it on TV all the time.
-If that’s what happened, we’d certainly like to know, and see the culprits get their hands slapped.
+If that’s what happened, we’d certainly like to know, and we’d like to see the culprits get their hands slapped.

 I had to be to work early, so didn’t have time for much involvement that day.
 I mentioned it to co-workers, none of them – even one who lives at another nearby marina – had heard of a boat sinking, or seen any oil in the water.